FAQs & Documents

 Data Access

 When using the API, you will need to do some programming to interact with it effectively.
 However, to assist you in this process, we have a dedicated resource with examples and documentation available.
-You can access these valuable resources at the following link: API PDF.
+You can access these valuable resources by contacting us at support@tellusensors.com.
 This documentation includes helpful examples to guide you in utilizing the API to its fullest potential.

 Data FileCorrection FactorsFormatDescription